 Fine art large format black and white photography was one of my more creative outlets.
 I wrote and had published a article on darkroom equipment in a preeminent photography journal.
 My photos have been exhibited.

-I never had any children; however I do spend considerable time with my nieces.
+I never had any children; however I did spend considerable time with my nieces.
 I have learned the ways, thinking and unconditional love of young children.
 I now have a renewed appreciation for peanut butter and jelly sandwiches; which are better than Paxil.
 I have also discovered that it is OK to become a marshmallow; but don't get to close to the campfire.
 Furthermore it has rekindled how important it is to place others ahead of oneself to really know happiness and contentment.
 Contentment and fulfillment can not be obtained by what is advertised in the margins of The New York Times.

 What I am looking for: I have no set parameters, yes there must be mutual attraction, physical and emotional qualities.
 What comes after that is of the most importance, discovering the unique qualities that keep the relationship on a continuing process of growth, acceptance, understanding, excitement and love.
 I believe that the path to passion is paved with laughter.
 At this stage of my life this could or should be the last waltz or tango, so I promise, I will do my best not to step on your toes.
 It would be wonderful to start each day telling that special someone, how beautiful she is, how much you love her, how she has made your life better and how you can't live well without her.
 Then go out and do those things that must be done to confirm what has been said.